 Built by the Romans, improved by the Venetians and now recognised by UNESCO as one of the world's finest old towns; Kotor is stunning.
 Tumbling through limestone ledges and pine trees on the slopes of the Dinaric Alps, the town unravels on to the sparkling waters of the Adriatic.
 It's a blockbuster setting.
 Inside the historic walls you'll find cobblestoned streets that hide medieval churches and baroque palaces, but this isn't a museum.
 The grand town houses are still lived in, and the restaurants and bars that spill out onto the backstreet piazzas are loud with locals throwing back glasses of chilled Montenegrin wine.

-Discover the cobblestones on our Kotor and Budva twin centre break
+Discover the cobblestones on our Kotor short break trip.

 With 14km of golden sand stood on the edge of the Adriatic and hardly a resort hotel in sight, Velika Plaza is one of Europe's last great beach secrets.
 You'll find a few small snack stores and hawkers selling cold beer on the beach, but little else apart from sea and sand.
 The Adriatic rolls in along a sea shelf, meaning the water is shallow and ideal for kids while adults will have to paddle out a little further for a swim.
 Look out for the Milena canal where local fisherman sit in stilt huts above the water and lower their willow rods from the balconies above.